St Joseph's College, Ipswich: Sexual abuse

-Francis Carolan, a former teacher of religious education and assistant housemaster at St Joseph's College, was remanded in custody and charged in November 2021 with four offences of indecent assault on a boy aged between 14 and 15 in the early 1990s.
+Francis Carolan, a former RE schoolmaster and assistant housemaster at St Joseph's College, was remanded in custody and charged in November 2021 with four offences of indecent assault on a boy aged between 14 and 15 in the early 1990s.
 Carolan committed suicide shortly before his trial was due to take place.

 Popular culture

-In August 2005, the school was used as the setting for the third and final season of the Channel 4 historical reality show That'll Teach 'Em.
-The school was re-branded as "Charles Darwin Grammar School" and took thirty sixteen-year-olds for a summer of 1950s style boarding school education, with an emphasis on practical sciences.
+In August 2005, the school became the setting for the third and final season of Channel 4's historical reality show That'll Teach 'Em.
+The school was re-branded as "Charles Darwin Grammar School" and took thirty sixteen-year-olds for a month of 1950s-style boarding school education, with an emphasis on practical sciences.